 When future Hall of Famers Joe Medwick and Pee Wee Reese each came to bat wearing a special caps on March 8, 1941, the accounts from that Spring Training game in Havana, Cuba, drew notice from newspapers around the country.

 Today, it would be news – not to mention a rules violation – if a player did not wear protective headgear during an MLB game.
-But 76 years ago, a Spring Training innovation changed the National Pastime forever.
+But in 1941, a Spring Training innovation changed the National Pastime forever.

 On that day, the Dodgers were playing the Cleveland Indians in Havana, Brooklyn’s spring home as it prepared for the coming regular season.
 While it remained unnoticed by fans in the stands, Brooklyn stalwarts Reese and Medwick each faced the opposing Tribe pitcher with a “Brooklyn Safety Cap” atop his head.

 Reform often comes slowly in baseball, and for generations there was powerful resistance to any form of head protection in the National Pastime.
 Though players were reluctant, occasional forms of batting helmets would appear over the decades, dating back to the 19th century, but were short-lived and soon abandoned.
 Previous protective head devices were often disregarded as too bulky, cumbersome and unsightly.